dnzng/vue-element-dialog/README.md

 })
 ```

-3. Similar to the second approach, but it supports the components with the `props` definitions. e.g.
+3. Similar to the second way, but it supports the components with the `props` definitions. e.g.

 ```js
 this.$dialog({